Prof. Peter K. Yu

 Climate Change, Sustainable Development and Cleantech: A Pathway for Developing Countries

-Joy Y. Xiang, Peking University, China
+Joy Y. Xiang, Peking University School of Transnational Law, China

 Climate Change, Sustainable Development and Cleantech envisions both global cleantech development and international cleantech transfer as crucial means to address climate change and secure sustainable development for planet earth.
 The book examines what it takes to attract foreign cleantech and encourage domestic cleantech innovation.
 The author proposes a pathway for developing countries that includes international aid, mutually beneficial international cleantech cooperation and domestic cleantech innovation.